 SABIC uses different channels for talent development.
-In 2017, we grew human capital in multiple ways.
-We have developed more than 6,000 classroom and online courses to support learning at every professional level, including developing core business abilities in the areas of finance, sales and marketing, supply chain, and technical skills.SABIC worked with universities globally to provide the best resources for our employees, including an on-demand leadership and management skill-development tool from one of the world's top business universities.
+In 2018, we grew human capital in multiple ways.
+We have developed more than 6,000 courses to support learning at every professional level and area of our business.
+SABIC worked with universities globally to provide the best resources for our employees, including an on-demand leadership and management skill-development tool from one of the world's top business universities.